scverse/scvi-tools/docs/release_notes/index.md

 #### Changed

 -   Use ruff for fixing and linting {pr}`1921`, {pr}`1941`.
+-   Use sphinx autodoc instead of sphinx-autodoc-typehints {pr}`1941`.
 -   Remove .flake8 and .prospector files {pr}`1923`.
 -   Log individual loss terms in {meth}`scvi.module.MULTIVAE.loss` {pr}`1936`.